DISTORTEC/distortos/source/FileSystem/littlefs2/external/littlefs2/README.md

 - [littlefs-js] - A javascript wrapper for littlefs.
 I'm not sure why you would want this, but it is handy for demos.
 You can see it in action [here][littlefs-js-demo].

+- [littlefs-python] - A Python wrapper for littlefs.
+The project allows you to create images of the filesystem on your PC.
+Check if littlefs will fit your needs, create images for a later download to the target memory or inspect the content of a binary image of the target memory.

 - [mklfs] - A command line tool built by the [Lua RTOS] guys for making littlefs images from a host PC.
 Supports Windows, Mac OS, and Linux.